deepanshululla/markdown_to_html_converter/README.md

 | `Blank line`                           | `Ignored`                                         |

 ### Demo

+There are 2 ways to run everything
+1) Using your own machine
 The project requires setting up [antlr](https://www.antlr.org/) first.

-After cloning the repo, use
+then After cloning the repo, use
 ```bash
 make run
 ```